CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 # Open Street Works Data Pipeline 🚧

+> [!IMPORTANT]
+> This is currently being rewritten to use a more modular and flexible approach.
+>
+> I wrote this project a while ago and it's time to update the code to be more maintainable and flexible.
+>
+> I'll update this README properly when the new version is ready.

 [![codecov](https://codecov.io/github/CHRISCARLON/Open-Street-Works-Data-Pipeline/branch/new-data-dev-branch/graph/badge.svg?token=T4PLSPAXDE)](https://codecov.io/github/CHRISCARLON/Open-Street-Works-Data-Pipeline)

 **Example pipeline processing Street Manager permit data, Ordnance Survey Open USRN Data, and Geoplace SWA Code data.**